-- Medals are to be given for 1st, 2nd, and 3rd place finishes. - Ribbons are to be given for 4th to 8th place finishes. - Medals will be provided to the host club by BC Athletics. - BC Athletics arranges for and provides all championship ribbons. - Extra ribbons from the championships are to be returned to the BC Athletics Office. - The BC Athletics logo is available through the BC Athletics Office. - Medals are to be awarded for 1st, 2nd, and 3rd place finishes in the relay events. - Separate award ceremonies for medal winners are encouraged whenever possible.
+- Medals are to be given for 1st, 2nd, and 3rd place finishes. - Ribbons are to be given for 4th to 8th place finishes. - BC Athletics arranges for and provides all championship medals and ribbons to the hosts. - Extra medals and ribbons from the championships are to be returned to the BC Athletics Office. - The BC Athletics logo is available through the BC Athletics Office. - Medals are to be awarded for 1st, 2nd, and 3rd place finishes in the relay events. - Separate award ceremonies for medal winners are encouraged whenever possible.
 With the number of announcements required at this type of meet, it is not always possible to announce all results. - The host club should set up a separate awards booth away from the results room to avoid congestion in the results area.
 All athletes and coaches should be made aware of any awards ceremonies that will take place and/or where the Awards Booth is located.
 This information should be printed and distributed at the Technical Meeting prior to the Championship, included with the competition numbers and announced throughout the days of the Championships.